Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Disk Management/Disk scheduling/Disk Scheduling.md

 * It is the time taken by the desired sector to rotate itself to the position from where it can access the R/W heads.
 * **Platter** is a circular magnetic plat that is used for storing data in a hard disk.
-* Rotational latency is the time it takes for a hard disk drive to r
+* Rotational latency is the time it takes for a hard disk drive to rotate the platters until the desired data is under the read/write head. it is measured in ms.

+#### Transfer time:

+* It is the time taken to transfer a data

+#### Disk Access time:

+* Disk access time = Rotational latency + Seek time + transfer time

+#### Disk response time:

+* It is the average of time spent by each request waiting for the IO operations.

+### Purpose Disk Scheduling:

+*